 14. Sauter du cog à l’âne

-Literally “to jump from rooster to donkey”, this phrase means jumping from topic to unrelated topic.
+Literally “to jump from rooster to donkey,” this phrase means jumping from topic to an unrelated topic.
 Cruelty to barn animals is not necessary.

-Want to learn more French phrases and work on your language learning skills?
+Want to learn more French idioms and work on your language learning skills?
 Taking private lessons with a French tutor is the best way to improve your skills and reach your goals.
-Study with a tutor in-person or online via Skype.
+Study with a tutor in-person or take online lessons.
 Find your French tutor today!